Argonotes

 Argonotes, the unofficial band of the Toronto Argonauts, was an all volunteer organization committed to bringing quality musical entertainment and a "traditional football atmosphere" to all Argonauts home football games.
 Comprising more than 50 musicians on most game days, Argonotes was the largest musical organization associated with the CFL.

 In addition to game day duties, the band also stayed active during the off-season by promoting the Argos, Toronto, and the city's pride by taking part in various local events (Leafs, Raptors, Marlies games, fan festivals, etc.).

 Occasionally, the band took its show on the road by representing Toronto and its fans in other cities such as Hamilton and Montreal for events such as the 2009 Labour Day Classic and playoff games.

 The band disbanded during the 2017 CFL season, reportedly due to a conflict with the Argonauts' organization.

 Band history

 The Argonotes were the spiritual successors to earlier marching bands associated with the Argonauts over the franchise's long history.
 The last Argonauts band had dissolved by the 1970s, and only the occasional invited marching band played at half-times of games in the 1980s and early 1990s.
 The Argonotes era began in 1995, when the band was founded by Steve Hayman.
-The recruited players were mostly local alumni of the Waterloo, Queen's, Western, UofT, WLU and McGill university bands, ranging from recent graduates to people who last played in the 1950s.
+The recruited players were mostly local alumni of the Waterloo, Queen's, Western, U of T, Laurier and McGill university bands, ranging from recent graduates to people who last played in the 1950s.